 One of the things I love the most about my Puerto Rican heritage is all the delicious food!
 I have so many memories in the kitchen with my abuela, parents, sisters and brothers, and extended family over the years cooking up our family recipes.
 As an adult, it has been such a joy making the family recipes my own and cooking them for my family.
-Today I’m excited to share my latest adaptation of one of my family’s Puerto Rican recipes: shortcut Puerto Rican beef empanadas!
+Today I’m excited to share my latest adaptation of one of my family’s Puerto Rican recipes: shortcut Puerto Rican beef empanadas (or empanadillas, as they are called in Puerto Rico)!
 I’m partnering with Libby’s Vegetables for today’s recipe.
 Libby’s Vegetables not only make the prep a lot quicker (more on that below), but they are also so versatile – adding way more to a meal than just side dishes.
 Libby’s Vegetables are great to use in many different internationally inspired recipes, too, like today’s recipe, which uses Libby’s Sliced White Potatoes.
 Recreate the recipe year-round and learn more about Libby’s Vegetables.

-The Puerto Rican-style empanadas I’m sharing today have a picadillo style filling, which is essentially a ground beef and potato hash cooked with Puerto Rican seasonings.
+The Puerto Rican-style empanadas (which are actually called empanadillas in Puerto Rico) I’m sharing today have a picadillo style filling, which is essentially a ground beef and potato hash cooked with Puerto Rican seasonings.
 Because I’m always looking for recipe hacks to make cooking quicker and easier, the recipe uses a few time-saving shortcuts.
 One of the key shortcuts is using Libby’s Sliced White Potatoes to make the prep and cook time much faster and easier.
-This is perfect for those that want the flavors and taste of Puerto Rican picadillo empanadas but without all the extra prepping and cooking.
+This is perfect for those that want the flavors and taste of Puerto Rican picadillo empanadas or empanadillas but without all the extra prepping and cooking.
 Libby’s Vegetables are the ideal pantry staples for recipes like this.
 With a few extra ingredients and seasonings, pantry staples can be transformed into delicious recipes just like Abuela would make.
 Looking for more vegetarian Puerto Rican dishes or a vegan empanada recipe?
 Check out my Easy Vegetarian Empanadas recipe, adapted from this recipe but using plant-based ingredients!

 More Puerto Rican recipes from Fab Everyday: